top of page

 What motivates me?

 My children.
 My parents, whom I dream of retiring.
-My brother.
-And my loving, supportive husband.
+My brother, Abdullkader, who I love and care for deeply.

 Every sleepless night spent thinking about these dreams fuels my determination.
 I watch successful people on TV, and I realized they all have one thing in common, they stay committed, focused, and disciplined.
 As long as I stay in the game and never quit, I know I can succeed.